Skip to content

 JavaScript sites & JSON APIs (API mode)

-Many modern sites (e.g. Copart) are JavaScript SPAs: the server returns an empty HTML shell and the listing is fetched by the browser from a JSON API in the background.
+Many modern sites (e.g. quotes.toscrape.com/scroll) render their listing with JavaScript: the server returns an HTML shell and the items are fetched by the browser from a JSON API in the background.
 Scraping the server HTML finds nothing, so the generator falls back to API mode — it calls that JSON endpoint directly and reads fields by dot-path instead of CSS selectors.
 This is faster and far more reliable than rendering the page in a headless browser, and needs no Chromium.

 How detection works